Cal Raleigh Player Props: Mariners vs. Twins

 Cal Raleigh At The Plate

+- He has homered in 12.2% of his games this season, and 3.9% of his plate appearances.

-- Raleigh has driven in a run in 22 games this year (27.2%), including nine games with more than one RBI (11.1%).
-He has also driven in three or more of his team's runs in three contests.
+- In 26.8% of his games this season, Raleigh has had at least one RBI.
+He's picked up more than one in 11.0% and driven in three or more of his team's runs in three contests.

-- In 38.3% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (7.4%).
+- He has scored in 31 games this year (37.8%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.